dmytri/domesticate/readme.md

     assert.equal(window.ReactIsWorking, 'working')
   })
 })
 ```

-for the above test to work, 'test-react' must be present in the dom, by way of either "html" or "include" in the "domesticate" section of your package.json, react and react-dom, must be present in the "scripts" of your "domesticate" section, and the node module "react-tools' must be installed.
+for the above test to work, 'test-react' must be present in the dom, by way of
+either "html" or "include" in the "domesticate" section of your package.json,
+react and react-dom, must be present in the "scripts" of your "domesticate"
+section, and the node module "react-tools' must be installed.

 > "Caelum non animum mutant qui trans mare currunt."

-Domesticate is a very short script, if you want to understand what it does better, just read the source code.
+Domesticate is a very short script, if you want to understand what it does
+better, see examples in tests and read the source code.